gomson/vicsydev/scoping_resources_in_c.md

 c4suite_run(&tests, warmups, reps, C4TAGS("foo", "bar"), C4TAGS("baz"));
 ```

-You may find more posts in the same spirit <a href="http://vicsydev.blogspot.de/">here</a>, and several implementations of this idea and more <a href="https://github.com/codr4life/libc4l">here</a>.
+You may find more posts in the same spirit <a href="http://vicsydev.blogspot.de/">here</a>, and several examples of these ideas and more <a href="https://github.com/codr4life/libc4l">here</a>.

 peace, out